 Ithican woke without opening his eyes.
 His heart turned to ice at the thought of looking at the bars that kept him here.
 There was something about being caged that he couldn’t handle.
-The fear of it seemed to have been ingrained into his blood at birth.
+The fear of it seemed to be ingrained in his blood, something he’d been afraid of since birth.
 So he decided against looking, there was no point, he knew what he’d see.

 That decision was quickly overturned when soft singing reached his ears.
 Ithican snapped his eyes open and gasped in shock.
 The walls, the bars, the stench of fear and pain...it had all vanished.
 They had been replaced by lush growth shrouded in a fine mist.